Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Model and method

-We know that there are three kinds of light quarks ($u$, $d$, $s$) which form the base representation of flavor $SU(3)$.
-Since quarks have spin, one may conventionally use the flavor-spin $SU(6)$ to classify various quark states.
-If light diquark is a stable object, it has been argued that a symmetry between baryons and mesons (diquarks and antiquarks) exists \cite{Miyazawa:1966mfa,Miyazawa:1968zz,Gao:1982cy}.
-Considering the color-$\bar{3}$ diquark and antiquark together, we have a flavor-spin $27$-plet.
+It is known that there are three types of light quarks ($u$, $d$, and $s$) which form the base representation of flavor $SU(3)$.
+As quarks have spin, the flavor-spin $SU(6)$ can conventionally be used to classify various quark states.
+If a light diquark is a stable object, it has been argued that a symmetry exists between the baryons and mesons (diquarks and antiquarks) \cite{Miyazawa:1966mfa,Miyazawa:1968zz,Gao:1982cy}.
+Considering the color-$\bar{3}$ diquark and antiquark together, we obtain a flavor-spin $27$-plet.
 Its $SU(3)\otimes SU(2)$ decomposition reads $27=(6_{f},3_{s})+(\bar{3}_f,1_{s})+(\bar{3}_{f},2_{s})$.
-The substructure $(6_{f},3_{s})$ stands for a $18$-plet with flavor-symmetric and spin-symmetric diquarks.
-Similarly, $(\bar{3}_{f},1_{s})$ stands for a triplet with flavour-antisymmetric and spin-antisymmetric diquarks.
-The last substructure $(\bar{3}_{f},2_{s})$ stands for the antiquark sextet.
+The substructure $(6_{f},3_{s})$ represents an $18$-plet with flavor-symmetric and spin-symmetric diquarks.
+Similarly, $(\bar{3}_{f},1_{s})$ represents a triplet with flavour-antisymmetric and spin-antisymmetric diquarks.
+The last substructure $(\bar{3}_{f},2_{s})$ represents the antiquark sextet.
 The decomposition indicates that the diquark and antiquark can be combined into the $SU(6/21)$ symmetry algebra.
-We show the group structures in Fig. \ref{fig:27-multiplet}.
+We present the group structures in Fig. \ref{fig:27-multiplet}.

-The lattice QCD simulations have given indications for such a diquark-antiquark symmetry \cite{Thacker:1987aq,Duke:1986sz}: the static quark-diquark potential is almost equal to the static quark-antiquark potential and a quark-antiquark pair and a quark-diquark pair have similar wave functions.
-However, according to Ref. \cite{Anselmino:1992vg}, the diquark-antiquark symmetry in light quark sector is broken for at least three reasons: (1) a diquark and an antiquark have different masses which lead to kinematical differences; (2) the diquark and antiquark have different spin-dependent and velocity-dependent terms; and (3) the diquark is not a point particle and its finite size must affect its interactions.
-Thus, the breaking effects for the diquark-antiquark symmetry between light diquarks and light antiquarks are significant.
+Lattice QCD simulations have indicated such a diquark-antiquark symmetry \cite{Thacker:1987aq,Duke:1986sz}: the static quark-diquark potential is almost equal to the static quark-antiquark potential, and a quark-antiquark pair and a quark-diquark pair have similar wave functions.
+However, according to Ref. \cite{Anselmino:1992vg}, the diquark-antiquark symmetry in light quark sector is broken for at least three reasons: (1) a diquark and an antiquark have different masses, lead to kinematical differences; (2) the diquark and antiquark have different spin-dependent and velocity-dependent terms; and (3) the diquark is not a point particle, and its finite size must affect its interactions.
+Thus, the breaking effects for the diquark-antiquark symmetry between the light diquarks and the light antiquarks are significant.